 Our thermal desorption model approach for EC yield extrapolation provides a filter-specific non-linear correction based on the underlying physical properties of the OC/EC mixture and OC composition.
-The present method is a major leap forward measurements using filters with deliberately lowered EC yields are no longer necessary.
+The present method supersedes the currently used linear approach for EC yield extrapolation.
+Radiocarbon measurements using filters with deliberately lowered EC yields are no longer necessary.
 Our approach is independent of season and does not require additional filter material for EC yield extrapolation, which is crucial when only limited amounts of sample material are available.